abberdeen/circuitid-csharp/docs/FirewallApi.md

             // Configuration.Default.AddApiKeyPrefix("Authorization", "Bearer");

             var apiInstance = new FirewallApi(Configuration.Default);
-            var firewall = new Firewall(); // Firewall | The JSON object that will be posted to the REST API endpoint.
+            var firewallCreateOrPatch = new FirewallCreateOrPatch(); // FirewallCreateOrPatch | The JSON object that will be posted to the REST API endpoint.

             try
             {
                 // Create a new object
-                GetFirewall200Response result = apiInstance.CreateFirewall(firewall);
+                GetFirewall200Response result = apiInstance.CreateFirewall(firewallCreateOrPatch);
                 Debug.WriteLine(result);
             }
             catch (ApiException e)